bsgriggs/mendix9-searchable-reference-selector/docs/Boolean.md

 **Name** - Mendix name for the widget.
 **Tab index** - The tab order of the widget.
 This should be left at 0 for most situations.
 **Visible** - Boolean expression that determines if the widget is rendered at all.
 **Editable** - Boolean expression that determines if the user is allowed to select a value.
+**Read-only style** - How the widget looks when un-editable.
+Control makes it look like a greyed input.
+Text only shows the text.